Listen to the Recording

 Revealing Blind Spots of Racism

-The global Pachamama Alliance community came together with Pachamama Alliance Board Members Tammy White and Rev. Deborah Johnson (Rev. D) to explore blind spots of racism.
+The global Pachamama Alliance community came together with Pachamama Alliance Board Members Tammy White and Rev. Deborah Johnson (Rev. D) on October 10, 2019, to explore blind spots of racism.

 For people committed to building a thriving, just, and sustainable world, the growing anti-immigrant, white nationalist sentiments and violence towards people of color around the world highlight the huge barrier that racism represents in creating a world that works for everyone.
 The increasing attention on institutional and systemic racism invites us to examine how racism lives within each of us.

 The Pachamama Alliance staff and Board used the book White Fragility: Why it’s so Hard for White People to Talk About Racism by Robin DiAngelo as a vehicle for exploring the construct of whiteness, which often gets overlooked in discussions about race.

 Tammy shared about the profound impact that the book had on her.
 “When I read White Fragility, something happened that transformed everything.
 I felt like my whole world shifted, because I got something about the issue of racism that I’d really never seen before.
 And that is that it doesn’t exist out there, it really exists over here.
 And when I started to turn and look inside, at me as a white person and my collective participation in white culture, white race, and see my own white fragility and blindness, it was just a powerful, powerful impact.”

 Robin DiAngelo’s description of undoing racism as lifelong work resonated with Tammy “because I don’t have to learn it all, I’m going to always be learning.”